-The Department was established on weakly terraced Northern slope on 14 hectare area in 1939.
-The area of 3 hectare was remained untouched, in the form of natural Kolkheti Reserve forest, whereas the remaining part was allocated to introduced plants of Caucasus flora.
-During projecting, cultivation of the forest-parks was planned, being floristically closet to natural, Kolkheti forest, with composition of ligneous as well as grassy species.
+The department was established in 1939 on a lightly terraced Northern slope in a 14 hectare area.
+A 3 hectare remains untouched as a Colchis forest preserve, and the rest has been planted with introduced Caucasian flora.
+It was planned as a forest park which would be floristically close to a natural Colchis forest with a composition of woody and herbaceous mesophyllous specimens.
 Five land plots were singled out: 1.
-Coniferous (upper part of the department); 2.
-Leafy forest of the lower strip leafy forest of the lower strip (in the middle part); 3.
-Leafy forest of the lower strip, being basically represented in the form of reserves; 4.
-Berry-field fruit bordering the forest and being spread on the whole territory; 5.
-Small size land plots in the riverside lowlands, for the representatives of seaside marshy and sandy flora.
+Coniferous forest (upper part of the department); 2.
+A deciduous forest in the lower strip (the middle part); 3.
+The deciduous forest of the lower strip, basically in the form of reserves; 4.
+A Fruit-bearing plot bordering the forest and also planted throughout the Garden; 5.
+Small sized land plots in the riverside lowlands, as representatives of seaside marshy and sandy flora.

-Currently, 12 sections are identified in the Phyto-geographic departments; incorporating 367 species (83 – ligneous) of 216 sub-families of 96 families of the Caucasus Eco-region wild flora are represented, among them the following 11 species: Abies nordmanniana, Buxus colchica, Taxus baccata, Zelkova carpinifolia.
-Alnus glutinosa, Corylus avellana, Diospyros lotus, Ficus carica, Picea orientalis, Pterocaria pterocarpa, Vitis vinifera are included in the list of International Union for Conservation of Nature (IUCN).
+Today there are 12 sections in the department, incorporating 367 species (83 woody) 216 genera, 96 families of wild flora of the Caucasus ecoregion subjected to ex situ conservation in the department.
+Included in this are 11 species of the “Red List” of the International Union for Protection of Nature (IUCN): Abies nordmanniana, Buxus colchica, Taxus baccata, Zelkova carpinifolia.
+Alnus glutinosa, Corylus avellana, Diospyros lotus, Ficus carica, Picea orientalis, Pterocaria pterocarpa, Vitis vinifera.